-- Please arrive 10 minutes before tour time
+- Tours take place from 10.00 to 17.00 daily.
+Please arrive 10 minutes before your allocated tour

 Doneraile Court is the stunning centrepiece of one of Ireland’s most beautiful estates.
 Located on the banks of the Awbeg river in north Co.
 Cork, the house dates from the 1720s, when it was built by Arthur St. Leger, the first Viscount Doneraile and father of the renowned Lady Freemason.

 The house was modified extensively in the 19th century by later generations of St. Legers, creating the imposing and characterful building that can be enjoyed today.

 The estate and surrounding village has a strong literary tradition, incorporating figures such as Edmund Spenser, who immortalised the river Awbeg in his poem The Faerie Queene, Elizabeth Bowen, and Canon Sheehan.
 This legacy is reflected in our cultural programme, launched in June 2019.

 Today, Doneraile Court has opened its doors once again and resumes its rightful place at the heart of this great estate.
 The OPW is delighted to partner with the Crawford Art Gallery to share some significant works from the Gallery’s collection at Doneraile.